 If you have multiple locations in your database, use the Family Location criteria to drill down to only those students in Family records with a specific location or the Class Location criteria to look at only students enrolled in classes at a specific location.

 Other search criteria allow you to search for students enrolled in classes with a specific:

 You can also use search fields to select a specific Class, Family/Acct, or Student.

-There are three display settings that affect your report output.
+There are three display settings that affect your report results:

 - Show one row per student per class - each class the student is enrolled in shows on a separate row with the attendance details for that specific class.

 - Show one row per student - shows 'the big picture' for each student and combines the attendance details for all classes they are enrolled in into one row in the report.

 - How do you want to count the number of days the classes met - there are two options to calculate the number of days a class met:

 - Use class start and end dates - The Class Start and End Dates are used to figure out what days the student could have attended.
 This is how most people will run this report.

 - Ignore class start and end dates - The Class Start and End Dates are ignored, only the overall days the student attended this same class are considered.
 This is useful if you have perpetual classes where you change the Class Start Dates frequently.